-Have you ever wondered, what is heaven like?
-In God's presence is glory, honor and peace (Rom.
+Have you ever wondered, what is heaven like, according to the Bible?
+In God's holy presence is glory, honor and peace (Rom.
 2:10).
 It is PARADISE there and forever, but first those who will be in God's presence must pass their spiritual test and die physically.

 Things that are inevitable should always be carefully prepared for.
-Physical death (or the point when one’s spirit leaves his body, Jam.
-2:26 cf. Lk.
+Physical death (or the point when one’s spirit leaves his body, James 2:26 cf. Lk.
 8:55) is one of the most important of all, for that is when we enter eternity, never to return.
 (There is no reincarnation, etc.) After someone has made the only adequate spiritual provision for his death by repenting of sins (Lk.
 13:3,5; Acts 20:21; 1 Thess.
 1:9; etc.) and having a trusting-obedient faith in Jesus alone for his salvation (Jn.
 6:47; 1 John 2:3,4; Heb.
 5:9; Acts 16:31; etc.) he is then ready to die, that is, if he is still faithfully following the Lord Jesus at the very end (Mt.
 10:22; Heb.
 3:14; Rev. 2:10,11).
-(There is no Once Saved Always Saved.
+There is no Once Saved Always Saved.
 Backsliders are back on the road to hell again, but for those who have Jesus as their king (Lk.
 19:27), physical death and being with God is compared to this life as better by far (Phil.
 1:23) and is preferred (2 Cor.
 5:8).
 [Note: not just better, but better by far.]

+What is heaven like?
 In God’s kingdom, gladness and joy will overtake the righteous and sorrow and sighing will flee away (Isa.
 35:10).
 Again, sighing will cease.
-Sighing is currently an expression of sorrow, weariness, pain, discouragement, frustration, etc. That implies all those things will come to an end!
+Sighing is currently an expression of sorrow, weariness, pain, discouragement, frustration, etc. The overcomer won’t sigh anymore because those things, and the like, won’t ever be plaguing him again!
+They will forever be gone and replaced with gladness and joy!
 (Thank you Jesus!)
-That is only part of the overcomer’s inheritance.
-The overcomer won’t sigh anymore because those things, and the like, won’t ever be plaguing him again!
-They will forever be gone!
-It will be and is paradise.
-That however, is only part of what heaven is like!
+That, however, is only part of what heaven is like!
 There is even more good news to report!

 Furthermore, never again will there be concern about having enough money to pay for a car repair, mortgage, illness, college, rent, groceries, taxes, etc. Can you imagine such a wonderful place?
 That is what heaven will be like for the overcomers, righteous and those worthy of Jesus, as described in the New Testament:

-They will be there because of the Lord Jesus.
-He is the one and only door to heaven (John 14:6; Acts 4:12; etc.).
+The righteous will be there because of the Lord Jesus.
+He is the one and only Savior and door to heaven (John 14:6; Acts 4:12; etc.).

 Only the righteous will be there.
 God’s adversaries, who misuse his name, won’t be (Psa.
 139:20 cf. Heb.
 10:27).
 If the unrighteous were allowed there, they would taint and partly ruin it for the rest of us, so God won’t allow it.